mekas/mb1313600022/README.md

 Answer: Previous mockup was so bad.
 But now I see you display the noise level as animation, I can accept that.
 Still pending due to no indicator in the mockup how the webview will be opened.
 Secondly, put source of Noise level regulation please.

-### 1313618021 (Gian Chiesa Maghriza) Pending
+### 1313618021 (Gian Chiesa Maghriza) Accepted
 I want to make Pet Cat Info Apps that will show cat info, breeds, can do favorite, show cat image, can search by category

-Comment: I said this before in Class, I reject proposal which clone another students idea by chaning the content.
+Comment: I said this before in Class, I reject proposal which clone another students idea by changing the content.
 List, detail are features of assignment 1.
 Whereas search item been taken as another student.
 But you listed share, I can accept this except, no further explanation given plus no mockup.

 Reply : I have updated my proposal and explain my share feature, also update mock too sir.